-MUSC 460 Tonal Counterpoint I (2) Prerequisite: MUSC 251 or permission of department.
-A course in eighteenth-century contrapuntal techniques, analysis and original composition of two-voice dances, preludes, and inventions.
+MUSC 460 Tonal Counterpoint I (3) Prerequisite: MUSC 251 or permission of department.
+A course in Eighteenth-Century contrapuntal techniques, analysis and original composition of two-voice dances, preludes, and inventions.
+Includes an introduction to the study of fugue and canon.